GuusKemperman/GuusKemperman.github.io/_posts/2024-10-12-utility-ai.md

 ## Conclusion

-In the end, I was able to create an easy to use system that was cheap to implement.
+In the end, I was able to create an easy-to-use system that was cheap to implement.
 It was performant enough to support thousands of enemies at a stable FPS in Lichgate with the utility AI system being barely a blip on the profiler.